-We are excited to begin the inaugural year of the Peer Mentor Program for the University of Delaware Associate in Arts Program!
-Peer Mentors are upper-class students who serve as liaisons between faculty members and students.
+The Peer Mentor program was created in 2018 for students in the University of Delaware Associate in Arts Program.
+AAP Peer Mentors are upper-class students who serve as liaisons between faculty members and students.
 Most importantly, they are invaluable information resources and role models for first-year students beginning their UD academic careers at the AAP.

 Each Peer Mentor is assigned to a UNIV 116 First Year Seminar course and works with the instructor to prepare weekly lesson plans and assist with lectures, presentations, and other assignments in and out of class.
 To foster a sense of community, the Peer Mentors hold out-of-class meetings, workshops, reading groups, and other activities.

-Student applicants should meet the minimum cumulative GPA requirement of 2.5 in order to be eligible for the Peer Mentor program, but any student with a minimum 2.0 GPA and demonstrable leadership skills will be considered.
-Visit UD's Peer Mentor site for more information on Mentor roles, responsibilities, compensation, and eligibility requirements.
+AAP Peer Mentor applicants must meet the minimum cumulative GPA requirement of 2.5 in order to be eligible for the Peer Mentor program, but any student with a minimum 2.0 GPA and demonstrable leadership skills will be considered.
+Visit UD's Peer Mentor site for more information on mentor roles, responsibilities, compensation, and eligibility requirements.